Vagrant Emperor Anax ephippiger Blourugkeiser

 Compared with other species:

-- Unmistakable due to size and markings.
+- Vagrant Emperor, Anax ephippiger is unmistakable due to size and markings.
 Unlike other South African Aeshnids, tandem pairs are common.

 - Smallest of the Emperor group.